-- Inadequate response for individuals presenting to hospital feeling unsafe/at risk of self-harm but who are not admitted as their immediate health issues are not seen as serious or acute enough. - Limited community support systems or services for those that have attempted suicide - People who have survived suicide attempts want more support, particularly with non-health related issues such as financial support, relationships and housing. - Individuals being discharged feel excluded from the hospital discharge planning process. - Due to capacity issues within the Acute Care Team, individuals with high needs and /or at risk of suicide are not being responded too quickly enough.
+• Inadequate response for individuals presenting to hospital feeling unsafe/at risk of self-harm but who are not admitted as their immediate health issues are not seen as serious or acute enough.

-A common theme expressed amongst service users who had previously attempted suicide was their positive perceptions of the mental health workers who cared for them, to the extent that these workers were credited with having prevented their clients'.
+Limited community support systems or services for those that have attempted suicide

+• People who have survived suicide attempts want more support, particularly with non-health related issues such as financial support, relationships and housing.

+• Individuals being discharged feel excluded from the hospital discharge planning process.

+• Due to high numbers of persons presenting with high mental health needs and/or risk of suicide there are periods of increased length of response times from the Acute Care Team.